JaceDeane/pokeRGBplus/TO DO.md

 - (!)
 Border tiles when returning to Cerulean after using the Route 24 shortcut are seen (Need to find a way to manually load water blocks instead of the default defined one)

-- Rockets don't disappear after beating the Super Nerd (? or the head Grunt) in Mount Moon B2F
+- Rockets don't disappear after beating the Super Nerd (? or the head Grunt) in Mount Moon B2F [However, this is how it behaves in Gen I]

 - Events that should change movedata but don't:
 	-Rival in Oak's Lab > `STANDING_UP`